AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Calendar {#calendar}

 In the Calendar tab, connect your (Outlook or Gmail) calendar for use in appointment scheduling in the chatbot.
-Once a user’s calendar is connected to Dynamic Chat, that user will be added to the queue and their calendar will be available for website visitors to schedule appointments on.
+Once a user's calendar is connected to Dynamic Chat, that user will be added to the queue and their calendar will be available for website visitors to schedule appointments on.

-You can also customize the body of the invite that's sent to the visitor when they schedule an appointment on the user’s calendar.
+You can also customize the body of the invite that's sent to the visitor when they schedule an appointment on the user's calendar.

 ## Meetings {#meetings}

 This is where you'll see all of the appointments that have been scheduled by website visitors through your various Dialogues.
-Here you’ll find the email address of the person that booked the appointment, which agent they booked the appointment with, when the appointment is scheduled to occur, and whether the meeting has happened or not.
+Here you'll find the email address of the person that booked the appointment, which agent they booked the appointment with, when the appointment is scheduled to occur, and whether the scheduled meeting time has passed or not.

 ## Routing {#routing}